Fernando-Zhunio/Ngx-Search-Bar/projects/ngx-search-bar/README.md

 # Ngx Search Bar with angular material

-The package needs angular material to work
+The package needs angular material to work (This package is compatible with angular 15)

 ## Installation